-Regulations related to the Corporation's authority to suspend or terminate this award are contained in 45 CFR §2540.400.
-In addition, an Awardee may suspend or terminate assistance to one of its sub-grantees, provided that such action affords the sub-grantee, at a minimum, the notice and hearing rights described in 45 CFR §2540.400.
+Regulations related to CNCS's authority to suspend or terminate this award are contained in 45 CFR § 2540.400.
+In addition, an Awardee may suspend or terminate assistance to one of its subgrantees, provided that such action affords the subgrantee, at a minimum, the notice and hearing rights described in 45 CFR § 2540.400.